'The Last Of Us Part 2 Remastered' reveals No Return Mode in new trailer

 Each character will have a selection of skins available taken from throughout the story, with these skins unlocked through completing various criteria.

-People who don’t own The Last Of Us Part 2 can purchase a full-priced version of the game, with a special edition available which comes with collectible trading cards, enamel pins, a Washington Liberation Front patch and a steelbook case.
+People who don’t own The Last Of Us Part 2 can purchase a full-priced version of the game, with a special edition available which comes with collectible trading cards, enamel pins, a Washington Liberation Front patch, and a steelbook case.

 Recently, voice actor Jeffrey Pierce stated that he’s not yet seen a script for The Last Of Us Part 3, and that even if he had been provided with a script he wouldn’t be able to talk about it publicly.

-Elsewhere in gaming news, it looks like Grand Theft Auto 6 will be missing PC at launch, similar to Grand Theft Auto V and Red Dead Redemption 2.
+Elsewhere in gaming news, it looks like Grand Theft Auto 6 will be missing PC at launch, similar to Grand Theft Auto 5 and Red Dead Redemption 2.